spokesoftware/aws_cloud_search/README.md

 * document batching
 * configuration

 This gem currently supports only the search and document batching APIs.
-To access the CloudSearch configuration API from Ruby, use the aws-sdk gem](https://github.com/aws/aws-sdk-ruby).
+To access the CloudSearch configuration API from Ruby, use the [aws-sdk gem](https://github.com/aws/aws-sdk-ruby).

 ## Roadmap